Top 10 mistakes to avoid in Facebook Video Marketing

 - Once you have a clear idea of your target consumers, you can use Facebook’s targeting tools to reach them.

-- You can target by age, gender, location, interests, behaviors, etc. You can also create custom audiences based on your website visitors, email subscribers, or social media followers.
+- You can target by age, gender, location, interests, behaviours, etc. You can also create custom audiences based on your website visitors, email subscribers, or social media followers.

-- There needs to be more!
-You can also use Facebook's lookalike audience feature to reach people like your existing customers or followers.
+- You can also use Facebook’s lookalike audience feature to reach people like your existing customers or followers.
 This can help you expand your reach and attract new customers more likely to engage with your brand.

 - Remember, targeting is not a one-time thing.
 You must track and adjust your targeting based on your campaign’s performance.
 This will help you refine your audience and create effective campaigns in the future.